Pain at the back of the thigh is known as posterior thigh pain. Here we explain the common causes including hamstring strains.

 Although not a specific injury, nor a cause of posterior thigh pain, tight hamstring muscles are common in athletes.
 Most of the time will not cause a problem.

-However, if you have tight hamstrings you may be more prone to other problems such as back pain and postural issues.
+However, if you have tight hamstrings you may be more prone to other problems.
+For example, back pain and postural issues.
 As a result, you are not training and competing at full capacity.

 Posterior compartment syndrome